JonathanFRocha/JonathanFRocha/README.md

 ### 🌱 I'm challenging myself with:

 Since I made contact with the world of development,I have been feeding myself daily with knowledge about web development. :notebook_with_decorative_cover:
-* I'm currently trying to dive deeper and deeper into the Backend world using node, Java and .NET core
+* I'm currently trying to dive deeper and deeper into the Backend world using Javascript, Java and C#
-* Learning more about C#.
+* Learning more about Kubernetes, Docker and AWS.
-* Creating APIs using Java.
+* Creating APIs using Spring Boot.

 ### :desktop_computer: Tools and Languages <img src="./jimCoding.gif" width="50" heigth="auto" align="center" />